ryanhugh/SphereShooter/README.md

 A two-person LAN game.
 You control the red sphere, your opponent the blue.
 Fire bullets at each other until one of you runs out of lives!

-'python main.py' will run the game.
+- 'python main.py' will run the game.
+- Place a "bg.jpg" image into graphics/ to use a background image (1200x650+ recommended)

 Requirements:
 =====